hankbao/libreboot/docs/future/index.md

 Here is an example of how VBT was implemented on the ThinkPad X230:
 <http://review.coreboot.org/#/c/5396>.

-You\'ll need to build a T60 ROM with SeaBIOS and the VGA ROM (for Intel GPU).
+You'll need to build a T60 ROM with SeaBIOS and the VGA ROM (for Intel GPU).
 An X60 ROM is also needed (same configuration, using the VGA ROM for X60).